frc1511/ThunderVision/README.md

-# Rolling Raspberry
+# ThunderVision

-RollingRaspberry is a program for Raspberry Pi co-processors on robots.
-It's main purpose is to handle Vision Processing with AprilTags.
+ThunderVision is software designed by FRC team 1511 to run on Raspberry Pi co-processors.
+It's main purpose is to handle vision processing with AprilTags.

-For information about Rolling Raspberry, see [here](https://frc1511.github.io/1511_software/rollingraspberry/).
+For information about ThunderVision, see [here](https://frc1511.github.io/1511_software/thundervision/).